kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 * ARP spoofing, ICMP redirects, the classics
 * Person in the middle attacks
 * Network Scanning
-* intro to routing protocols attacks
+* Intro to routing protocols attacks
 * BGP intro and hijacking
 * DDoS and flooding